Punisher: Creation

+1970s

 Appearing for the first time in The Amazing Spider-Man #129 (Feb.
 1974), the Punisher was initially an antagonist of the titular hero.
 He was portrayed as a bloodthirsty vigilante who had no qualms about killing gangsters, something which most superheroes of the time refrained from doing.
-J. Jonah Jameson described him as "the most newsworthy thing to happen to New York since Boss Tweed".
-In this appearance, the Punisher is determined to kill Spider-Man, who is wanted for the apparent murder of Norman Osborn.
+In this appearance, the Punisher is determined to kill Spider-Man, who he views as an undisciplined vigilante.
+In this first appearance, the Punisher himself is unstable and lacking in emotional self-control.
 The Punisher is shown as a formidable fighter, skilled marksman, and able strategist.
 All he reveals about himself is that he is a former U.S. Marine.
 He has a fierce temper but also shows signs of considerable frustration over his self-appointed role of killer vigilante.
-He is engaged in extensive soul-searching as to what is the right thing to do: although he has few qualms about killing, he is outraged when his then-associate, the Jackal, apparently kills an enemy by treacherous means rather than in honorable combat.
-Spider-Man, who is himself no stranger to such torment, concludes that the Punisher's problems made his own seem like a "birthday party".
+Although he has few qualms about killing, he is outraged when his then-associate, the Jackal, apparently kills an enemy by treacherous means rather than in honorable combat.

+Marvel Preview #2 (1975), the fifth appearance of the character, reveals the Punisher's earlier name "Frank Castle" and the trauma of his family's murder by Mafia gangsters.

-The character was a hit with readers and started to appear on a regular basis, teaming up with both Spider-Man and other heroes such as Captain America and Nightcrawler throughout the 1970s and early 1980s.
+The character was a hit with readers and started to appear on a regular basis, teaming up with both Spider-Man and other heroes such as Captain America and Nightcrawler throughout the 1970s.
 Conway said the Punisher's popularity took him by surprise, as he had intended him only as a second-tier character.
-During his acclaimed run on Daredevil, writer and artist Frank Miller made use of the character, contrasting his attitudes and version of vigilante action to that of the more liberal character of Daredevil.